mateuszwyszynski/PoseNDF/README.md

  - `--config` (optional): the path to the config file for the trained PoseNDF model.
  Be sure to use the model and configuration files that match.
  Default is `'config.yaml'`.
- - `--ckpt-path`: relative path (w.r.t. experiment root directory which is specified in the config file) to the checkpoint with a trained model,
+ - `--ckpt-path` (optional): relative path (w.r.t. experiment root directory which is specified in the config file) to the checkpoint with a trained model,
  - `--num-poses` (optional): how many poses should be generated.
  Default is one.
  - `--poses-file` (optional): the path (relative to the place the script is executed) to an `npz` file containing poses with initial, random values assigned to joints.